 The outcome was disappointing but typical of a shared hosting environment.
 The websites speed was continuously underperforming related to another tenant on the same server, leading to bad google ranking, and loss of visitors.
 The test revealed that the host had no firewall or protection of any kind installed.
 Allowing bots is an easy way to crack admin passwords.
 A simple port scan revealed that the FTP access was open all the time inviting bots and spammers to the site.

 Mike tried to manage these flaws, implementing WordPress hardening but every time he hit a wall.
 He had come to realize that the restrictions on shared hosting make security hardening impossible.
 Malware and application-level tests showed that lack of a WAF(web application firewall) allows automated bots and hackers to modify and compromise WordPress data and possibly the whole server.

 Q What did you recommend?

 I suggested Michael to give Cloudmanger from cloudsafe365, a secure hosting environment/manager a try.

-Multiple test showed the lowest score of risk rating after the migration.
+Multiple tests showed the lowest score of risk rating after the migration.

 The site performed very well against Denial of Service attacks after the migration.
-The site and its database was stable and accessible even under high stress.
-It was a pleasant surprise that cloudsafe365 already fixed the vulnerability related to the pingback function in wordpress.
+The site and its database were stable and accessible even under high stress.
+It was a pleasant surprise that cloudsafe365 already fixed the vulnerability related to the pingback function in WordPress.

 Q What was the performance of the new site like?

-The site was performing very poor in the past, because its resources was hijacked by other tenants on the shared hosting environment.
-You can’t control your tenants on shared hosting; its like living in home where you can’t pick your housemates.
+The site was performing very poor in the past because its resources were hijacked by other tenants on the shared hosting environment.
+You can’t control your tenants on shared hosting; it is like living in a home where you can’t pick your housemates.
 The website got google slapped multiple times, making SEO optimization difficult.